themorlan/openREM/docs/task-management.rst

 Configuring the size of task history
 ====================================

-By default the status of 2000 active, recent and older tasks are stored in the OpenREM database.
+The status of 2000 active, recent and older tasks are stored in the OpenREM database.
 This limit can be altered by users who are logged in with admin rights by clicking on **Task settings** in the **Config** menu and changing the current value.
 If this limit is set to a very high value it can cause the web browser to run out of memory when trying to view the **Task** page due to the large number of rows in the tables.